ShMcK/WebpackAngularDemos/Part1/README.md

 Run the app, `npm start`, and you should see "ES6 is working" in the console.

 #### Removing JSHint Errors

 You probably saw some warnings (in yellow) when you ran the app.

-You might want to Remove these warnings from the console caused by jshint using a `.jshintrc` file.
-You can take [Jon Papa's recommended jshintrc](https://github.com/johnpapa/angular-styleguide#js-hint) or add the following:
+You might want to remove these warnings from the console caused by jshint using a `.jshintrc` file.
+You can take [Jon Papa's recommended .jshintrc](https://github.com/johnpapa/angular-styleguide#js-hint) or add the following:

 /.jshintrc